kpister/bamboozled_panda/README.md

 Then create a payment token using the tokenizer.html template.
 Just input your public key and your js src from your dashboard.

+You can use this link.
+You will need to provide your publishable key and then open the js console. [tokenizer.html](http://rawgit.com/kpister/bamboozled_panda/master/tokenizer.html)

 Use that payment token directly or create a customer for recurring use.
 Note that the payment token will expire after a single use unless you attach it to a customer object.

 With the payment/source token and your secret key you can make any calls you want.